7. Сar accessibility

 .

-Output alias — the alias name for the files of results and layers of visualization.
+Output alias — the alias for the files of results.

-id — the field with the unique identifier of a facility, in the layer of buildings.
+id — the unique identifier of the facility buildings.

 Visualization layer — the layer that will be used for visualization of accessibility maps, must be a part of the current QGIS project.

-id — the field of the unique identifier of the visualization layer’s features.
-The identifiers must be the subset of buildings’ identifiers.
+id — the unique identifier of the visualization polygons, must be the subset of buildings’ identifiers.
 More information here.

 Walking distance from origin to car parking, m — a typical walking distance from the building to the parking car.